The Ultimate Guide to Uluwatu Surf

 The main entry point to the line up is at Blue Point Beach.
 You’ll have to squeeze between the high rocks.
 There are stairs leading straight down into the cove, which is known, simply, as The Cave.
 Skid over the reefs and the breaks of Ulu’s will be right in front of you.
 Surfers heading to Outside Corner or Bombie might be better of ducking under to Suluban Beach to paddle in.
 It’s a little closer but is only accessible on low.

-A guide to the Uluwatu surf spots
+Uluwatu surf spots

-The Uluwatu surf isn’t just about one spot.
-It’s actually about five different breaks.
-They spread north-west up the coast of the Bukit Peninsula from the bays north along from Uluwatu Temple.
-There’s about 100-120 meters separating them.
-Strictly speaking, each is the next section of a single left-hand point, which does – when the heavens open and Jupiter is in alignment – link up.
+Strictly speaking, each is simply the next section of a single left-hand point, which does – when the heavens open and Jupiter is in alignment (whatever that means) – link up.
 Masterful surfers could connect a ride all the way from the outside to Racetracks.
-Boy that’s a leg burner hardly worth thinking of!
+But boy that’s a leg burner hardly worth thinking of!

 The Bombie